Lymari Alberts.jpg

 I have had the privilege of directing students across a wide spectrum of ages, abilities and backgrounds—from young learners taking their first steps on stage, to English as an Additional Language (EAL) students finding confidence through performance, to A‑Level candidates refining their craft at an advanced level.
 My approach is always inclusive and adaptive, ensuring that every student, regardless of their starting point, feels supported, challenged and inspired.
 Whether guiding a large ensemble or mentoring individuals, I create rehearsal spaces where creativity, collaboration and personal growth are at the heart of the process.

-I directed Get-in-Touch, an original jukebox musical in celebration of VSA’s 20th Anniversary, that introduced actor-musicianship to VSA.
+I directed Get-in-Touch, an original jukebox musical celebrating VSA’s 20th Anniversary, which introduced actor-musicianship to VSA.
 Chinese instrumentalists performed alongside Western ensembles, creating a rich, inclusive soundscape.
-With the support of my colleagues, I’ve championed radical inclusivity—creating roles that reflect the unique strengths of our community.
+With my colleagues’ support, I’ve championed radical inclusivity, creating roles that reflect the unique strengths of our community.

 I have directed Year 1 Christmas productions involving over 200 students, an undertaking that demands meticulous organisation and close collaboration with teachers to ensure every child has a meaningful role on stage.